sgrem/study-notes/LESSON02.md

 * Android 1 launched in 2008.
 In the 9 years since then there have been 14 new major platform releases.

+* Exercise: Framing Favorite Toys
+	Checkout T01.01-Exercise-CreateLayout branch

+	Import ud851-Exercises project

+		Sync fails, Messages suggests to install Build Tools 25.0.2

+			Project Structure is missing the app module and other entries.

+			Installed Build Tools 25.0.2 and synced.

+			Now Project Structure looks good.

+		Failed to resolve constraint-layout in app/build.gradle so I deleted the

+		corresponding compile entry.

+		Updated to Android Gradle plugin 3.0.0-beta6 and Gradle to 4.1

+			Project build.gradle classpath 'com.android.tools.build:gradle:3.0.0-beta6'

+			gradle-wrapper.properties distributionUrl=https\://services.gradle.org/distributions/gradle-4.1-all.zip

+			This was needed because I'm running Android Studio 3.0 Beta 6

+		Sync fails: unable to clean C:/tmp/ud851-Exercises

+			I created D:/tmp and made corresponding change in project build.gradle file

+			Synced ok

+			NOTE: activity_main.xml Design tab wouldn't work until project build was successful.

+		Closed project

+		Using git for windows bash shell to run git

+			Added .gitignore file.

+			`git reset HEAD` on a bunch of .idea/libraries/*.xml that I had inadvertantly added to git.

+			Opened project back up and ran on AVD Nexus 5x API 26 and ran ok.

+		Closed project, committed, and pushed to github.

+* Exercise: Toying with Favorite Toys
+	`git checkout T01.02-Exercise-DisplayToyList` and copied in .gitignore from another Android Studio project

+	Import ud851-Exercises project

+		To take advantage of Instant Run, improvements, and security fixes:

+			updated Android Gradle plugin to 3.0.0-beta6 and Gradle to 4.1

+		Used a StringBuilder in a foreach loop to build the list of toy names

+		Ran successfully.
+Closed project, committed, and pushed to github.

+* Exercise: See More Favorite Toys
+	`git checkout T01.03-Exercise-AddScrolling` and copied in .gitignore from another Android Studio project

+		They used a TextView append convenience function rather than StringBuilder.

+		Completed TODOs, ran ok, closed, committed, and pushed.

 ### Reflections Q + A